ENR highlights CRB’s work in plant-based foods

 “Our biggest challenge was designing a space flexible enough to support processes and innovations that could be developed in the next ten years, based on the processes that were planned for in the present,” explains Pablo Coronel, PhD, director of food processing, CRB.
 “We had to focus on flexibility throughout the entire design and construction process.”

 CRB leveraged a ONEsolution™ execution strategy for the design and construction of the retrofitted space, which consists of product development, research and quality assurance labs, CGMP rooms, processing areas, collaboration spaces, cold storage and equipment storage.
 The Food Innovation lab is the first U.S. facility of its type built to the Current Good Manufacturing Practice standard enforced by the U.S. Food and Drug Administration.

 MycoTechnology partnered with CRB for their new headquarters and production facility in Aurora, Colorado.
 The company uses mushroom fermentation to produce a bitter blocker and plant-based protein.
 The 86,000-square-foot facility was designed and constructed with scalability and sustainability in mind.

 The facility was named Food Engineering’s 2020 Sustainable Plant of the Year.
 MycoTechnology was recognized for not only operating in a sustainable way, but also using a sustainable ingredient.

 Plant-based foods ready to grow

-With product innovation on the rise, the need for new or expanded plant-based food manufacturing facilities has increased.
+With product innovation on the rise, the need to scale plant-based processes and build new or expanded plant-based food manufacturing facilities has increased.
 And this market shows no sign of slowing down.
 Plant-based foods have grown to a $4.5 billion market, growing at a rate of five times total food sales.